 Alternatively, use boiled chestnuts to make these decadent Chocolate and Chestnut Truffles.

 Canned or vacuum-packed chestnuts: a convenient alternative

 For those who might not have the time or access to fresh chestnuts, there’s a convenient alternative available.
 Many grocery stores offer canned or vacuum-packed chestnuts that are pre-cooked and ready to use.

 These preserved varieties can seamlessly substitute home-cooked chestnuts in various recipes.
 Whether you’re whipping up the Parsnip and Chestnut Puree or indulging in Chocolate Chestnut Truffles, these ready-to-use chestnuts ensure you don’t miss out on the unique flavor and texture they bring to the table.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Warm, sweet, and nourishing, boiled chestnuts are the perfect winter snack.
 This is a quick method to prepare them, you won't need an 'open fire'.
-Rinse the chestnuts well.
-Put them in your pressure cooker and cover them with water.
-Set your pressure cooker to 7 minutes on high pressure and let the pressure release naturally.
-When the pressure is released, drain the water and serve, warm or cold.
-To eat the flesh, you must break the skin with a knife or with your teeth at the tip end and eat the white part.
-Or you can peel them with a pairing knife.
-Boiled chestnuts will also be good the next day.
-You can store them at room temperature.
+Thoroughly rinse the chestnuts.
+Place them in your pressure cooker and add enough water to submerge them.
+Set the pressure cooker to high for 8 minutes.
+Allow the pressure to release naturally.
+Once the pressure is fully released, drain the chestnuts.
+They can be served either warm or cold.
+To consume, either slice the skin with a knife or break it using your teeth at the tapered end to access the creamy white flesh.
+For a cleaner result, use a paring knife to peel them.
+Leftover boiled chestnuts remain tasty the following day.
+Store them at room temperature, in a covered container.